Elsa Zylberstein

 Elsa Zylberstein (born Elsa Florence Zylbersztejn, 16 October 1968) is a French actress.
 After studying drama, she began her film career in 1989, and has appeared in more than 60 films.
 She won the César Award for Best Supporting Actress for I've Loved You So Long (2008).

-Early life
+Early life and education

-Zylberstein was born Elsa Florence Zylbersztejn in Paris to an Ashkenazi Jewish Polish father, Albert Zylbersztejn (born 1938), and a French Catholic mother, Liliane Chenard (born 1940).
-Her father was a physicist and her mother was a beautician for Dior.
+Zylberstein was born Elsa Florence Zylbersztejn on 16 October 1968 in Boulogne-Billancourt, in Paris to a Polish-Jewish father, Albert Zylbersztejn (born 1938).
+Her mother was French Catholic, Liliane Chenard (born 1940).
+Her father is a former physicist and her mother is a beautician for Dior.
 She has a brother, Benjamin (born c.
 1970).
 Zylberstein felt both Jewish and Christian; now she is "attracted to Buddhist rites".

 She has practised classical dance since her childhood.
 After a Baccalauréat A3, she began university and studied English, but she was strongly attracted to artistic pursuits.
 She studied acting under Francis Huster at the Cours Florent on the advice of Charlotte Rampling, whom Elsa Zylberstein's father met by chance on a plane, and also works with a professor at the Actors Studio.